tryscer/flock/flock-music.md

 A few people are sitting on folding chairs next to a big tent.
 Eddie and the huge man are walking towards them, with us as a rear guard.
 As Eddie gets closer to the group, they all jump from their seats, shouting:
 ​	“You son of a bitch!”
-​	“Is that Edwardo or am I trippin’?”
+​	“Is that Edwardo or am I seein’ things?”
 ​	“Boy, you have some nerve!”
-​	“Alright, everybody alright, relax won’t ya?
+​	“Alright, everybody alright," says Eddie, "relax, won’t ya?
 I missed you guys too.”
 He hugs the pretty lady who’s standing there, saying nothing.
 She hugs him back but continues not to talk.
 Then Besame Mucho hugs him again.
 Then they all hug and pat him on the shoulder.
 ​	“Ah,” says Eddie, “these are Alice and her friends.
 These unwitting sages, Alice most of all, informed me you sons of bitches have finally broke loose.”
 ​	“Then you have done us a great service,” says another man in a deep foreign accent.
 He has his hand around Eddie’s shoulder.
-I’ve never seen a man dress like that, a ceremonial garb of another people, perhaps — a white cotton dress, full of red and purple embroideries.
+I’ve never seen a man dress like that, a ceremonial garb of another people, perhaps — a white cotton dress, full of red and purple embroideries of flowers and birds.
 His cap is made from the same cloth.
 ​	“And these,” says Eddie, “are some of my old friends.
 I don’t want to scare you, Alice, but some of these people are actual, factual members of the Steam Pillars”.
-​	I look at them: Eddie, Besame Mucho, the foreign man, the pretty woman — small, voluptuous, with short curly hair and big earrings, looking like a down-to-Earth Dorothy Dandridge; and an older-looking man in a brown shirt, with a wide smile and thick, thick hair.
+​	I look at them: Eddie, Besame Mucho, the foreign man, the pretty woman — small, voluptuous, with short curly hair and big earrings, looking like a down-to-Earth Dorothy Dandridge.
 ​	“What do musicians look like?”
 I ask.
 They laugh.
 ​	“Good answer, good answer.”
 ​	“My name is Babatunde,” says the man in the dress.
 He’s got a quiet, exotic speech: soft and commanding.
 “On behalf of the Steam Pillars, and its friends, we would like to thank you, Alice.
 We were apart and now that Edwardo is with us we are whole again.”